nupreichik/First-repository/readme.md

-# Git and GitHub Cource
+# Git and GitHub cource

-My neme is BigSam
+Crash cource for Git